JesseDenier/Social-Media-API/README.md

 Use this project by following the installation steps listed above and viewing your local server at port 3001 with a software like Insomnia.
 You can view the database in different ways, add to it, change it, and delete things from it using only requests.

-Video Demonstrating Installation and Usage: (XXX)
+Video Demonstrating Installation and Usage: https://drive.google.com/file/d/10iL_BS0qA7fQaFqXDCswtJoBXtDrulAs/view?usp=sharing

 Use Case Example: An aspiring entrepeuner wants to create the newest social media platform.
 This would give them a good base to start from.